Ruuuben06/Ruuuben06/README.md

 ## Hello there 👋
-- Hi I'm Ruben, a student from Epitech paris.
+- Hi I'm Ruben, a student from Le Wagon in data science.

 - Skill languages: C (but more in the future 😄).

-- Passionate about astronomy 🔭, and security.
+- Passionate about astronomy 🔭, tennis, hiking.

 ### Contact 📫